ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-spatial-objects.md

 ---

-There's also a second approach that uses `sp::over` function.
+There's a second approach that uses `sp::over` function, which we didn't cover.

 <details>
   <summary>Approach 2 (click to see answer)</summary>